mremily9/FA205_Workshop_0/README.md

 This was a very experimental project, and as such, I didn't have a clear vision of what to make, but rather, I had thoughts of how I could try to do this, etc.
 Right now, it looks somewhat like a night sky with a shooting star, perhaps developing this to look like it fully or to refine the star to look more even and proportionate.

+I would love to learn more about interactivity and how we can use cursors, keyboards, and buttons within p5.js.